andresebr/kumodd/README.md

 'csv_columns' specifies various output profiles.
 Each profile specifies a set of columns.

 Here is the 'owners' profile containing three columns.
-This profile may be selected using 'kumodd.py -col owners'.
+These columns may be selected using 'kumodd.py -col owners'.

 ``` yaml